Luiz-Fernando-Policarpo-Leandro/register_git/README.md

-# Petshop_git
+# Register
 this is a project
-that resembles a pet
-shop website, with
-the aim of improving
-my responsive web skills.
+that resembles a register and login's website, with the aim of improving my responsive web skills.